The best tools and accessories to take when you travel with needlepoint

 First, pick a small Helenz bag for your tools.
-6" x 5" is the best size.
+6" x 5" and 10" x 7" are the best size.
 I carry my thread cutter, needles, laying tools, eyeglasses, and when I'm not flying, my needlepoint scissors.
 And, don't tell anyone, but I take one for my liquids when going through customs as well.

 The appropriate size for the larger bag depends on the size of your project.
 You should measure the project from tip to tip, not just the design (with the stretcher bars on if using them).
 Then ADD at least one inch all around so that it closes easily.
 So, for my 5" x 5" Alphabet letter by Beth Gantz framed on two pairs of 9" x 9" stretcher bars, I chose a 13” x 10” red plaid Helenz bag.
 I even had room to enclose my smaller tool bag.
 The 13" x 10" size Helenz Bag is also ideal to hold your threads for a larger project, and they can be reused every time you stitch a new project.

 Also available are a Helenz bag that measures 12” x 13.5” or one that’s 15” x 15” for extra space.
 All of them come in a variety of polka dot colors, blue or red plaid.
 If you’re ordering a Helenz bag at the time you purchase your project, add 5" to the design size.
 If having trouble, just call or e-mail us, we’d be happy to help.